sevcanaslan/sevcanaslan/README.md

 </h1>

 <p align="left">
 Hello, I'm Sevcan.
-I am actually an industrial engineer.
-After 3 years of digital media career, I started learning software in 2022.
-I took Full Stack software training in Java from Bilge Adam Teknoloji's 6-month star software program and completed it in April 2023.
-During the training process, I learned Java 17, PostgreSQL, HTML, CSS, JS, Docker, Kubernates technologies.
-At the end of the training, I wrote a Human Resources Management project.
-I am currently doing an internship at Bilge Adam and working on my personal projects.
+I am an industrial engineer by profession.
+After a 3-year career in digital marketing, I embarked on a journey to learn software development in 2022.
+I enrolled in the 6-month Star Software Program offered by Bilge Adam Teknoloji, where I received comprehensive Full Stack software training in Java.
+I successfully completed the program in April 2023.
+Throughout the training, I gained proficiency in Java 17, PostgreSQL, HTML, CSS, JS, Docker, and Kubernetes technologies.
+As a culmination of the training, I developed a Human Resources Management project.
+Currently, I am gaining practical experience through an internship at Bilge Adam while also working on personal software projects.
 </p>
 <h2>
   What am I working on now?